50 Secrets Hospitals Don't Want to Tell You | Reader's Digest - Reader's Digest

 iStock/monkeybusinessimages

-6. Don't Be a Distraction
+Don't be a distraction

 iStock/Steve Debenport